An open API service providing package, version and dependency metadata of many open source software ecosystems and registries.

 License: MIT

-Latest release: 9 months ago
+Latest release: about 1 month ago

-First release: over 4 years ago
+First release: about 5 years ago

 Namespace: github.com/fxamacker/cbor